Ananthsagar02/React/Readme.md

 (Normal JS utility functions)

 - useState() ==> Superpowerful state Variables in React, scope is inside the component -- it is called inside component and top and don't use inside if or for
-- useEffect() ==>
+- useEffect() ==>To run code after the component renders.
 - useEffect is called after body is render or component is render

+# why useEffect used  ==> To run code after the component renders.

 # useEffect //useEffect(2 params) - (callback function, [dependencies array])

 - if no dependency array ==> useEffect is called every component render.
 - if dependency array is empty [] ==> useEffect is called on initial render(just once).
 - if dependency array is [state] ==> useEffect is called everytime state is updated

 # Re-render

 - whenever state variable updates or changes React will re-renders the components (or)
 - as soon as state variable updates React will re-render the component. very fast

 # Virtal DOM